"dawdled" poems

 is numb.

-It was a beautiful, and warm Monday afternoon.
+It was a beautiful and warm Monday afternoon.

-She laid her body carelessly in a bed of a thousand lilacs,
+That day, she laid her body carelessly in a bed of a thousand lilacs,

-Dawdled by thoughts
+Engulfed by her thoughts

-She was unready to explore her surroundings
+She was unready for the day to consume her

-But the world craved her undying attention
+Unfortunately for her, the world craved her undying attention.

 Too much or too little, it never seemed to be enough.